MdrnDme/red-flag-dating-profile-analyzer/README.md

 ## What This Actually Does (No Fluff)

 - **Profile Dissection**: Paste a dating profile or upload a screenshot.
-We’ll rip it apart and tell you what’s really going on behind the curated nonsense.
+Our highly-advanced slut/sociopath algo will rip it apart and tell you what’s really going on behind the curated nonsense.
 - **Chat Autopsy**: Drop in your DMs or chat logs.
 We’ll flag the manipulation, the ghosting patterns, and the red flags you keep ignoring.
 - **Compatibility Reality Check**: Forget “you both like dogs.”
 We score based on substance, not surface-level BS.
 If you’re a walking red flag, we’ll tell you that too.
 - **Generational Warfare**: See how the cringe changes from Boomers to Gen Z. Spoiler: everyone’s lying, just in different fonts.